artlimes/meteor-chrome-headless-spiderable/README.md

 Also you can define a Query that will get add at the end of the cached url in order to have custom client logic at rendering stage
   Meteor.settings.spiderable.customQuery = "isGettingCached"; //default

-In order to trigger the manual caching/recaching of a page you can call:
+In order to trigger the manual caching/recaching of a page you can call-server side:
   Spiderable.makeCacheOfPage(urlPath);